meenhalali/mars-application-form/README.md

-## installation
+## Installation

-First run npm install in the project directory to get the node modules.
+First clone the repo then run npm install in the project directory to get the node modules.

 ## Available Scripts